ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

 # Deeper understanding of the data
-1. Open the folder "TF_Tutorial", Create a file in that folder called "tutorial.py".
+1. Open the folder "TF_Tutorial", Create a file in that folder called "graphical_analysis.py".
 Hold the SHIFT key and RIGHT CLICK anywhere in the white space of the folder.
 LEFT CLICK on "Open PowerShell window here".
 TYPE ```ipython``` and hit ENTER.
 You should now have ipython open.

-2. Minimize iPython and edit the "tutorial.py" file using notepad, notepad++ or your favourite IDE.
+2. Minimize iPython and edit the "graphical_analysis.py" file using notepad, notepad++ or your favourite IDE.

-3. Type in the following in "tutorial.py":
+3. Type in the following in "graphical_analysis":
     ```python
     from scipy.io import loadmat
     import matplotlib.pyplot as plt